-First degree rape is considered a violent sex offense.
+First degree is considered a violent sex offense.
 It is often committed by force or threat of violence; however, it can also be committed through incapacitating a victim or taking advantage of a victim's mental illness in order to achieve the act.

 Oklahoma law still lists first degree rape as a capital offense; however, the death penalty for non-homicide crimes was ruled unconstitutional by the United States Supreme Court in 2005.
-Rather, first degree rape is punishable by a minimum of five years in prison and a maximum of life without parole.
+Rather, a first degree crime is punishable by a minimum of five years in prison and a maximum of life without parole.
 Considered an egregious sexual offense, it is subject to Oklahoma's "Eighty Five Percent Rule," which means that anyone convicted of the crime must serve at least 85 percent of his or her sentence before becoming eligible for parole.

 If convicted of first degree rape, a defendant will be designated a Level 3 sex offender, the category designated for violent offenders and those considered to be at highest risk of reoffending.
 He or she must register as a sex offender for life and verify his or her address with local law enforcement every three months.

-Rape by instrumentation is a subcategory of rape that includes vaginal or anal penetration by an object or body part, but which does not amount to sexual intercourse.
+Rape by instrumentation is a subcategory that includes vaginal or anal penetration by an object or body part, but which does not amount to sexual intercourse.
 For instance, foreign objects, sex toys, or fingers could all be considered "instruments" when used for sexual penetration.

 However, this evidence to support your defense may never be brought to light without qualified legal counsel.
 Your rights, your freedom, and your future are in jeopardy.
-Do not delay in getting an assertive rape defense lawyer to handle your case.
+Do not delay in getting an assertive defense attorney to handle your case.
 Call now to see how we can help.